em1lyy/jaguos-apps-metadata/docs/creating-metadata.md

 Every application requires:
 * `metadata.conf` (Explained in the template)
-* `icon.png` (Application's icon that is PNG or SVG and exactly 64x64, if you don't include this file, the Theme Icon is forced.)
+* `icon.png` (Application's icon that is PNG or SVG and exactly 64x64.
+If you don't include this file, the Theme Icon is forced.)
 * `screenshot-0.jpg` (Screenshot of the application.
-More can be added by incrementing the number)
+More can be added by incrementing the number.)

 These optional scripts can also be included:
 * `post-install.sh` (executed after installation)